Skip to main content

 Import to OctoMesh

 OctoMesh can import construction kits.
-The import can be done with the octo-cli tool. octo-cli is a command line utility to manage OctoMesh as a admin.
+The import can be done with the octo-cli tool. octo-cli is a command line utility to manage OctoMesh as an admin.

 To install the tool, use chocolatey or Windows Package Manager with the following command: